 However, the awe and wonder of hatching chicks and becoming a chickie mommy have its appeal.

 These are just a few of the basics of chicken reproduction.
-If you would like to learn more check out Dr. Jacob’s article: Avian Reproductive System.
+If you would like to learn more check out Penn State’s article: Avian Reproductive System.